Path length: 26.2 miles

-An EF-2 tornado was confirmed in Pickens County, AL on February 2, 2016.
-Max winds were determined by the NWS to be around 135 mph.
-The tornado developed in the SW part of the county south of AL Hwy 21 and west of County Road 87.
+An EF2 tornado was confirmed in Pickens County, AL, on February 2, 2016.
+The NWS determined max winds to be around 135 mph.
+The tornado developed in the county’s SW part, south of AL Hwy 21 and west of County Road 87.
 It moved NE for a total of 26.2 miles.

 There was damage to a federal prison near AL Hwy 14.
-NW of Aliceville, the tornado reached it peak intensity.
+NW of Aliceville, the tornado reached its peak intensity.
 Many homes had significant damage in the Sapp community.
-The tornado continued NE causing extensive tree damage west of Carrolton.
+The tornado continued northeast causing extensive tree damage west of Carrolton.
 It lifted SW of Reform.

 Images via the NWS Birmingham Summary

 Note: There are some images/videos in our summaries that were licensed to us to be used only on this website.
 If you would like to use an image/video in your project or blog, please contact us and we will grant permission if possible.

 Newspaper clips are embedded via newspapers.com.
 Please see their terms and conditions.